Ahmed-Vally/AHMVAL567_FTO2403_GroupA1_-Owen_DJS03/README.md

 Submit the refactored version of the "Book Connect" application, including all HTML, CSS, and JavaScript files.
 Ensure that your code is well-documented and adheres to the specified Styleguides.
 Include a written report covering the discussion and reflection points outlined above.

 Make sure to submit your project to the LMS on the DJS03 Project Tab.

+what i learnt was that web components make it easier to work with the code and make it more readable.

+I struggled alot with the web components and had to figure out alot of why it wasnt working i ended up breaking the website and had to then fix it again.